EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I finished my RESTFul API for cafes.
 This is to practice writing these with Flask and Python.
 You can add a cafe via POST method, delete a cafe with DELETE method, update a cafe with PATCH method, and of course, retrieve cafes with get requests to a few endpoints.
 ### R1D63
 Today I added actual CRUD functionality to the blog project I worked on a few projects back.
 I can add, edit, delete, and retrieve posts as needed.
 Project has been zipped to minimize space.
+### R1D64
+I practiced adding login functionality to a Flask application.
+It is a simple application, but I did learn how to use Flask Login library in conjunction with Flask and other libraries I've been using.